haganbt/datasift-sql-framework/README.md

 Processors manage the behavior of the incoming data.
 A typical behavior is to insert the data in to the database however there are no restriction on what can be done within the processor.

 A processor must expose a <code>process</code> method.
 This is called with each new data interaction.
-As default, the <code>process</code> method inherits 4 data items - a list if models (defined in the extension model file), the raw JSON data object, a timestamp (generated from interaction.created_at) and the interaction.id.
+As default, the <code>process</code> method inherits 4 data items - a list of models (defined in the extension model file), the raw JSON data object, the interaction.id and a timestamp (generated from interaction.created_at).

 An example processor may look like: